berachain/docs/CONTRIBUTING.md

 ### Git commit format (recommended)

-Whenver you're ready to create a commit, stage the file, and then run the following [commitzen](https://commitizen-tools.github.io/commitizen/) commands to make it easier to run through commit formatting.
+Whenever you're ready to create a commit, stage the file, and then run the following [commitzen](https://commitizen-tools.github.io/commitizen/) commands to make it easier to run through commit formatting.

 ```bash
 # FROM: ./docs